 Data files may also be exported in an ASCII format for further analysis in other programs.
-The menu command Data; Export Data File... converts the raw, binary .DAT file to a .CSV format (comma separated variable) which can be brought into a spreadsheet or database program.
+The menu command Data > Export Data File... converts the raw, binary .dat file to a .csv format (comma separated value) which can be brought into a spreadsheet or database program.